 In the death of Jesus we were forgiven and in His resurrection we are given new life.
 He breathes new life into us, freeing us from our guilt and shame and giving us abundant peace, love, and strength.
-It is through the resurrection of Jesus that God has opened the door for us to dwell intimately in His healing presence.
+It is through the resurrection of Jesus that God has opened the door for us to dwell intimately in his healing presence.

-Through trusting in Jesus' sacrifice for us, our old life, with all of its cracks and scars, is buried with Him.
-We’ve been raised into a brand new life for His glory and by His grace.
-We continue on, recognizing our weaknesses so that we are raised in His strength.
+Through trusting in Jesus' sacrifice for us, our old life, with all of its cracks and scars, is buried with him.
+We’ve been raised into a brand new life for his glory and by his grace.
+We continue on, recognizing our weaknesses so that we are raised in his strength.

 We can say along with Paul: “The life you see me living is not 'mine,' but it is lived by faith in the Son of God, who loved me and gave himself for me.”
 (Galatians 2:20b MSG)

-Discover that sacrifice is a beautiful word.
+Additional Resource: Discover that sacrifice is a beautiful word.
 Try this life-lesson.